 Where to Buy Pumpkin Seeds (Pepitas) or Pumpkin Seed Flour

-You can choose whether to grind pumpkin seeds yourself or buy pumpkin seed flour to make these tortillas / wraps.
+You can choose whether to grind pumpkin seeds yourself or buy pumpkin seed flour to make these grain-free tortillas.
 I have always chosen to grind pumpkin seeds myself in my Ninja Master Prep.
 Regardless of what you decide, be sure to consider food allergies when selecting pumpkin seeds or pumpkin seed flour.
 Most choices, especially those available in stores, will be cross-contaminated with tree nuts and some will also be cross-contaminated with gluten.
 This happens because the pumpkin seeds are processed in a facility that also processes tree nuts or wheat.
 There are surprisingly few options available that are friendly to both gluten and tree nut allergies!

 Since the question about a nut-free version of my almond flour tortillas was asked by someone with a tree nut allergy, I searched far and wide to find pumpkin seeds that she could use.
 Gerbs is the only brand I have found that is free of 12 food allergens, including gluten, peanuts, tree nuts, soy, egg and dairy.
 Both pumpkin seed kernels and pumpkin seed meal (flour) is offered, and both are available on Amazon and qualify for Amazon Prime (woo hoo!).
 You can find them in the ad below.

 If you only need gluten-free pumpkin seeds or pumpkin seed flour, you have a few more options.
 NOW brand pumpkin seed kernels, both organic and conventional, is available for a very reasonable price at VitaCost.
 Click on your preference, organic or conventional, to check it out.